 Jouko Verho is a chief researcher in the field of labour markets and education.
-Besides labour markets, he has researched social security and health economics issues.
-He previously worked in the research department of the Social Insurance Institution of Finland and developed the remote use of research data at Statistics Finland.
-He has also been a researcher at the IFAU Institute at the University of Uppsala and has been a visiting scholar at University College London.
-Jouko gained his doctorate in economics at the University of Helsinki in 2008.
+Besides labour markets, he has studied topics in social security and health economics.
+Previously, he has worked in the research department of the Social Insurance Institution of Finland and developed the remote access for research data at Statistics Finland.
+He has also been a researcher at the IFAU Institute at Uppsala University and a visiting scholar at University College London.
+Jouko received his doctorate in economics from the University of Helsinki in 2008.